BabylonJS/Documentation/content/How_To/material/Physically_Based_Rendering_Master.md

 * **useAmbientInGrayScale**: the ambient occlusion is forced to read only from the red channel of the ambient texture or from the red channel of the metallic texture.

 # From SpecularGlossiness To PBRMaterial

-To begin with the SpecularGlossiness you can start with this [documentation](/How_To/physically_based_rendering#pbrspecularglossinessmaterial).
+Setting up the PBRMaterial in Specular/Glossiness mode is different.

-The exact opposite of the previous chapter has to be followed in order to setup the PBRMaterial in Specular/Glossiness mode.
 The following properties need to be null or undefined:
 * metallic
 * roughness
 * metallicTexture